 If a student is chronically absent from classes or late for classes, we reserve the right to withhold the student’s Case Management Certification since dependability, reliability and trustworthiness are crucial qualities for case management practitioners.Back to top

-In order to provide timely information re: class cancellation, the Case Management Certification Program will follow the RI College scheduling and closure protocol, as follows.
+In order to provide timely information re: class cancellation, the Case Management Certificate Program will follow the RI College scheduling and closure protocol, as follows.

-CLASS CANCELATION/COLLEGE CLOSING taken from 2009-10 Student Handbook
+CLASS CANCELATION/COLLEGE CLOSING taken from Rhode Island College Student Handbook:

-Classes will be held at Rhode Island College except in cases of extreme emergency as determined by the President.
-Confirmation of any decision to cancel classes and/or close the College can be had by calling a recorded message at (401) 456-9500.
+Classes will be held at Rhode Island College (Building #8), except in cases of extreme emergency as determined by the President.
+Confirmation of any decision to cancel classes and/or close the College can be had by calling a recorded message at (401) 456-9500 or 401.456.8698.